 For the busy start-up owner, easy access to ATMs, cheque deposits boxes and physical branches is an important factor when choosing which financial institution to bank with.

-Online and mobile banking for business accounts is now considered a requirement instead of an option.
+Online and mobile banking for business accounts are now considered a requirement instead of an option.

 With all 3 banks now offering free online and mobile banking as part of their business account package, business banking is no longer the bug-bear it used to be.